khowling/yet-another-llm-example/README.md

 bun src/init_config.ts setup/food.json
 ```

-### To Build and Deploy a new revision of the app ** *** UNDER CONSTRUCTION *** **
+### To Build and Deploy a new revision of the app

-Build the application container from your locally cloned source code, and push to your Azure Container Registry, all in one step using [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview)
+Build the application container from your locally cloned source code, and push to your Azure Container Registry, all in one step using [Azure Container Registry Tasks](https://learn.microsoft.com/azure/container-registry/container-registry-tasks-overview).

+Ensure you are in the root directory of the project, and run:

 ```
-# Ensure you are in the root directory of this project, and run
 (source app/shop/.env &&
    tag=$(date +%s)
    az acr build -r $AISHOP_ACR_NAME -t aishop/shop:$tag  app/shop &&